jdhubb99/jdhubb99/README.md

 Student and Full-Stack Developer
 -----------------------------------------

-I'm a University of Georgia Computer Science student graduating in May 2023.
+I'm a University of Georgia Computer Science graduate currently working at Infor as an Associate Software Engineer.
 I have gained valuable experience and knowledge in both frontend and full-stack development.
 During my internship at Verint Systems, I honed my skills in React, CSS, GraphQL, and worked on various projects that allowed me to apply my technical abilities to real-world scenarios.

 I am a motivated and enthusiastic learner, always striving to expand my skillset and tackle new challenges.
 I am passionate about creating user-friendly experiences and have a strong eye for detail, ensuring that my projects not only function well but also look visually appealing.
 I am eager to bring my technical abilities, creativity, and passion to a dynamic team where I can continue to grow and make a positive impact.

 In my free time, I enjoy weight lifting, hiking, watching YouTube, and exploring new and emerging technologies which allows me to bring a unique perspective and approach to my work.
 Feel free to take a look at my previous projects and experiences, and don't hesitate to reach out if you'd like to discuss how I can contribute to your organization's success.
 I'm excited to hear from you!

-* 🌍  I'm based in Athens, Georgia
+* 🌍  I'm based in Greenville, South Carolina
 * ✉️  You can contact me at [jacobdhubbard@gmail.com](mailto:jacobdhubbard@gmail.com)
-* 🧠  I'm learning the MERN stack
+* 🧠  I'm learning Angular, Spring Boot, and Kubernetes
 * 🤝  I'm open to collaborating on full-stack projects

 ### Skills